 From there, the cheese is transported to the cheese store by horse and a traditional cheese carriage for "ageing."
 The original "Edam cheese" is no longer made, however, as Edam was an important shipping town, cheeses shipped and traded through it are named "Edammer."

 Edam cheese market opening

 The opening and closing of the market are marked by the traditional tolling of a bell.
 This action is usually performed by an esteemed guest, for example a prominent member of a political party, an author or a representative of the sports or entertainment industry.

 More information about Edam Cheese Market

-The Edam cheese markets take place every Wednesday from July 6 until August 31 from 10.30pm until 12.30pm, with an evening market at 8.30pm on August 5.
+The Edam cheese markets take place every Wednesday from July 3 until August 30 from 10.30am until 12.30pm, with an evening market at 8.30pm on August 5.
 For more information, you can browse VVV Edam.